 - OBTAIN AN EARLY TERMINATION FROM PAROLE, PROBATION, POST RELEASE SUPERVISION, PRESUMPTIVE RELEASE, OR CONDITIONAL RELEASE SUPERVISION;

-- TRANSFER PAROLE OR PROBATION SUPERVISION TO ANOTHER CITY IN NEW YORK, TO ANOTHER STATE, OR HELP
+- TRANSFER PAROLE OR PROBATION SUPERVISION TO ANOTHER CITY IN NEW YORK OR ANOTHER STATE;

-- SOMEONE TRANSFER HIS OR HER PAROLE OR PROBATION TO NEW YORK;
+- ASSIST SOMEONE TO TRANSFER HIS OR HER PAROLE OR PROBATION TO NEW YORK;

 - APPEAL A BAD PAROLE OR PROBATION VIOLATION DECISION;

-- INSURE YOU RECEIVE ALL CREDIT FOR TIME SERVED.
+- CALCULATE AND NEGOTIATE FOR YOUR CORRECT MAXIMUM EXPIRATION TO INSURE YOU RECEIVE ALL CREDIT FOR TIME SERVED.

 Contact an Experienced New York City Probation Violations Attorney

-If you have allegedly violated your parole conditions than contact lawyer NYC to get help from probation violations attorney Paul D. Petrus, Jr. today.
+If you have allegedly violated your probation conditions, then contact lawyer NYC to get help from probation violations attorney Paul D. Petrus, Jr. today.
 Call (212) 564-2440 to schedule a free initial consultation.